dove-technology/commercetools-campaigns-connector-demo/README.md

 1. Dovetech [account](https://dovetech.com/starter-sign-up) and Processor API Key
 2. commercetools composable commerce [account](https://commercetools.com/free-trial)
 3. The Dovetech connector installed in a commercetools project
-4. A commercetools API Client (use the Admin client template for this demo)
+4. A commercetools API client (use the Admin client template for this demo)
 5. If you want to see the commercetools [checkout](https://docs.commercetools.com/checkout/) running in the demo you will need this setup in your commercetools project.
-See Checkout section below.
+See the [Checkout](#checkout) section below.
 6. Node and Yarn installed

 ## Running the Demo